About the Journal

 To maintain the transparency of the information contained in the research, the author is requested, at the time of submission of the final version of the manuscript, a report of the similarity detection software (possibly CopySpider).

 In the case of CopySpider Software, available at http://www.copyspider.com.br/main/, authors should submit the report that shows that the article has a maximum of 3% similarity with other files (and the justification if it is greater than 3%).

 14. Journal Sponsorship

-The DOI of the articles from 2016 to 2018 were financed by Unifei.
-In 2019 the DOI became the responsibility by the authors of the articles or people interested in the journal.
-As of 2020, authors began to pay all publication costs.
+The DOI of articles from 2016 to 2018 was funded by Unifei.
+As of 2019, authors began to pay publication costs.

 15. Journal History

 The Research, Society And Development journal is an electronic, multidisciplinary publication that emerged from the need to have a more critical and collaborative science.
 Initially it was a publication of the Research Group Methodologies in Teaching and Learning in Sciences of the Federal University of Itajubá - Campus Itabira.
 Due to the increase in the size of the journal (foreseen in the December 2019 editorial), in the year 2020 the management of the journal began to take place in a professional manner through Editora CDRR Editors.